EliseChap/PDL_2018-2019_GR1/INSTALL.md

 **For IntelliJ**

-1. From the main menu, choose the menu VCS.
+1. From the main menu, choose the menu VCS, then Checkout from Version Control and then choose Git.
 <br><img src= "ANNEXES/capture1intel.png"><br>

-In the Clone Repository dialog, specify the URL of the repository that you want to clone.
-You can select a repository from the list of all GitHub projects associated with your account and the organization that your account belongs to.
+2. In the Clone Repository dialog, specify the URL of the repository that you want to clone.
+For this project the URI is : https://github.com/EliseChap/PDL_2018-2019_GR1.
 In the Directory field, enter the path to the folder where your local Git repository will be created.

-Click Clone.
-If you want to create a project based on these sources, click Yes in the confirmation dialog.
-IntelliJ IDEA will automatically set Git root mapping to the project root directory.
+Then click Clone.

 ## Launch the App
 Now you can use the app.